Academic Catalog

 MGMT 46000 Leading Organizational Change (NLA)

-Capstone course for the management concentration.
+Capstone course for strategic leadership major.
 In-depth examination of the nature, strategies, models, and intervention activities associated with planned change efforts for organizational improvement.
-Students build on previous knowledge of organizational structure and processes through independent readings and research, culminating in a challenging team-consulting experience in an ongoing organization.
-Prerequisites: MGMT 31000 or MGMT 31200, management elective from approved list; senior standing.
+Builds on previous knowledge of organizational structure and processes through independent readings and research, culminating in a challenging team-consulting experience in an ongoing organization.
+Prerequisites: MGMT 31200.
 (S,Y)

 MGMT 48100 Advanced Decision Making with Analytics (NLA)

-Course provides a multidisciplinary perspective on analytics, applying a wide range of techniques in diverse settings.
-Students will employ basic statistical tools (tabulation, hypothesis testing, correlation) in a variety of new applications as well as some new tools used for prediction (decision trees, neural networks, logistic regression) and clustering.
-All content and exercises will be based on large data sets ("big data") and use appropriate state-of-the-art software for data analysis.
+Provides a multidisciplinary perspective on analytics, applying a wide range of techniques in diverse settings.
+Employs basic statistical tools (tabulation, hypothesis testing, correlation) in a variety of new applications as well as some new tools used for prediction (decision trees, neural networks, logistic regression) and clustering.
+Content and exercises based on large data sets ("big data") and use appropriate state-of-the-art software for data analysis.
 Emphasis will also be placed on visualization and reporting results.
 Prerequisites: MATH 24600; MGMT 36500.
 (S,Y)

 MGMT 49600 Negotiations (NLA)